 If a friend borrows your car and gets in an accident, you will have to file a claim with your auto insurance company.
 That means you will have to pay any deductible that applies, and your auto insurance rates will probably go up as a result of your claim.

-Your auto insurer has to pay the insurance on your replacement car if your previous vehicle is totaled.
+Your auto insurer has to pay the insurance for your replacement car if your previous vehicle is totaled.
 If you live in Alaska, Arizona, Arkansas, California, Connecticut, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Jersey, New York, North Dakota, Ohio, Oklahoma, Oregon, South Dakota, Vermont, Washington, West Virginia and Wisconsin be sure to ask for a reimbursement.

 You should insure your cars and your home with the same company for a multi-policy discount.
-In addition ask for an abstainer from alcohol discount (if you don’t drink) and a discount if you use an anti-theft device.
+In addition, ask for an abstainer from alcohol discount (if you don’t drink) and a discount if you use an anti-theft device.

-s, auto insurers are required to pay for the sales tax when you replace your totaled vehicle with a new or used car.
+In 28 states, auto insurers are required to pay the sales tax when you replace your totaled vehicle with a new or used car.
 It’s recommended that you make the request (even in states that do NOT require this reimbursement), but don’t expect the insurer to offer to pay upfront.
-In the end, many auto insurers will not deny your request — because the auto insurance policy requires that they make you "whole" (return you to where you were before the accident at no cost to you).
+In the end, many auto insurers will not deny your request — because the auto insurance policy requires that they make you “whole” (return you to where you were before the accident at no cost to you).

 Your credit score affects your auto insurance rates.
 Research has proven that there’s a link between your credit score and the likelihood that you will file a claim.
 Plus, car insurers know that if you pay your bills on time and you’ve had the same credit accounts for a long time, then you’re generally more stable and far less likely to pay late or open & close accounts a lot.
 Auto insurance companies use all of this information to come up with an “insurance risk score” for you.
 That is one of many factors which are used to determine your auto insurance rates.